emanuelefalbo/ClusterGene/README.md

 Further analysis on more clusters has not been largely tested.

-EnGene firstly performs a clustering on the full CRISPR matrix returning the common EG (cEG) and NEG to all cell lines , and the after having removed possible outliers with IQR method, it computes the EG and NEG spefic for each tissue.
+ClusterGene firstly performs a clustering on the full CRISPR matrix returning the common EG (cEG) and NEG to all cell lines , and the after having removed possible outliers with IQR method, it computes the EG and NEG spefic for each tissue.
 The output of the full matrix is reported in an